Janet Hinostroza: Honors and awards

 She has received 3 international awards and 11 national awards for her journalism.

 In 2013, she won the International Press Freedom Award of the Committee to Protect Journalists (CPJ).
 When she traveled to New York City to accept the award, pro-Correa protesters picketed outside the Waldorf-Astoria Hotel "chanting and carrying signs branding Hinostroza a traitor and a liar."
 In Ecuador, "virulent attacks on social media spiked against her."
 Some of the Ecuadoran protesters outside the Waldorf-Astoria described Hinostroza as "a shill for the U.S. government" whose "activities were undermining their country."

 Upon accepting the CPJ award, Hinostroza described 30 Plus as "the only investigative show currently on the air in Ecuador," adding that "I cannot air very controversial issues as I did in the past," partly because “the government has banned officials from talking to the press, and it's not allowing access to information."
 She also stated that Ecuador was "going through a difficult time," when powerful people had "taken over the word and … turned the right to express oneself freely into a public service, bound and controlled by political power."

 In a video made in connection with the CPJ award, Hinostroza noted that there were no longer any investigative units in any Ecuadorian media companies, owing largely to government pressure.

-After Hinostroza was presented with the CPJ award, Sen. Patrick Leahy paid tribute to her on the floor of the U.S. Senate during the 2013–14 session, describing her as "a courageous Ecuadoran journalist."
+After Hinostroza was presented with the CPJ award, Sen. Patrick Leahy paid tribute to her on the floor of the U.S. Senate during the 2013–14 session, describing her as "a courageous Ecuadorian journalist."
 Healy said she had "attracted the wrath of the Ecuadoran authorities" and cited this as an "example of a steady deterioration of democratic principles in Ecuador.